GTFM

 GTFM is a community radio station serving Rhondda Cynon Taf in south Wales.
-The station broadcasts locally on 107.9 FM in the Pontypridd, Taf Ely and lower Rhondda areas, 95.7fm in Tonyrefail, 107.1 FM in Aberdare and 100.7 FM in Mountain Ash.
-The station is also available online via the station's website, from studios and offices on Pinewood Avenue in Rhydyfelin, near Pontypridd.
+The station broadcasts locally on 107.9 FM in the Pontypridd, Taf Ely and lower Rhondda areas, 95.7 FM in Tonyrefail, 107.1 FM in Aberdare and 100.7 FM in Mountain Ash.
+The station is also available online via the station's website.
+GTFM also broadcasts on DAB+ across the Cardiff and Caerphilly areas and across the Rhondda and Cynon Valleys, from studios and offices on Pinewood Avenue in Rhydyfelin, near Pontypridd.

 The station was started in 1999 by the local Glyntaff Tenants and Residents Association as a community project run by local enthusiasts.
 In partnership with the University of Glamorgan, it launched a full-time station GTFM 106.9 under an Access Radio experiment and following full evaluation was licensed as the first community radio station in Wales under Ofcom's changed rules in 2006.

 The station's Ofcom license commits it to: